Insights: Article

 IDS/IPSLimited

-Is the Essential Eight mandatory?
+Is the Essential 8 Mandatory?

-Benefits of implementing the Essential Eight
+Benefits of implementing the Essential 8

-• Greater employee awareness and responsibility: Implementing the Essential Eight requires the involvement of all staff, promoting awareness and fostering a culture of responsibility regarding cyber security practices.
+• Greater employee awareness and responsibility: Implementing the Essential 8 requires the involvement of all staff, promoting awareness and fostering a culture of responsibility regarding cyber security practices.
 A more educated and vigilant workforce can recognise and respond to cyber threats more effectively.

 RELATED CONTENT: 8 cloud security tips to keep your data safe in the cloud